advenk/av-blog/src/data/blog/gsoc25/gsoc-week-1.md

 ### NEF: Chasing Model Files

-Setting up the Neural Extraction Framework (NEF) was a different kind of beast, more about wrangling dependencies and file paths than legacy code.
+Setting up the Neural Extraction Framework (NEF) was a different kind of struggle, more about fixing dependencies and file paths than legacy code.
 The process involved:

 -   **Model Downloads:** The download script in the repo had issues (duplicate `tar` commands, Google Drive links not working with `wget`).
 I switched to `gdown` for downloads and fixed the extraction commands.
 -   **Dependency Hell:** Several Python packages were missing from `requirements.txt`.
-After some trial and error, I added everything needed for the Streamlit demo and model loading.
+After some trial and error, I added everything needed to run all the modules.
 -   **File Locations:** The code expected model files in very specific directories.
-I ended up moving files around and patching the code to look in the right places to match the downloaded structure.
+I patched the code to look in the right places to match the downloaded structure.
 -   **Manual Fixes:** For entity linking, I had to patch the Fairseq model loader to allow non-weights-only checkpoints.

 After all this, the NEF demo finally ran—coreference, chunking, and entity linking all working.
 The feeling?
 Like finally seeing the output of a long-running `make` command succeed.

+You can see the PR for streamlining this repo [here](https://github.com/dbpedia/neural-extraction-framework/pull/19).

 <!-- ![Placeholder: NEF Demo Screenshot](/av-blog/images/nef-demo.png) -->